Originally posted on 12/10/07 at: https://www.fanfiction.net/s/3939782/1/Return-To-This-Ugly-Yet-Beautiful-World

 ‘Home is where the heart is.’

-Far away in America, Jennifer Portman was finishing her 12th beer for the day when her crystal necklace began to glow.
+Far away in America, Jennifer Portman was finishing her 12th bear for the day when her crystal necklace began to glow.

 “What’s this?” she said drunkenly.